Castle Cary: Governance

-The Town Council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The Town Council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The Town Council's role also includes initiating projects for the maintenance and repair of town facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are the responsibility of the district council.

-The town falls within the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Wincanton Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

-The town is in the Cary electoral ward.
-This stretches south to the North Cadbury parish, and south west to Babcary.
-The population of the ward at the 2011 census was 5,502.
+The town is in the Castle Cary electoral division, which elects two councillors to Somerset Council.
+The electoral division is much larger than the town itself, including several neighbouring parishes to the southwest of the town.
+Castle Cary also has a Town Council with responsibility for some local issues.

+The town was formerly part of South Somerset district from 1974 to 2023, and part of Wincanton Rural District from 1894 to 1974.

-It is also part of the Somerton and Frome constituency represented in the House of Commons.
-Prior to Brexit in 2020, it was in the South West England constituency of the European Parliament.
+It is also part of the Glastonbury and Somerton constituency represented in the House of Commons.

 Transport

 Castle Cary railway station is on the main Reading to Taunton line and the Heart of Wessex line.
 It is about 1 mi north of the town.
 Every year around the time of the summer solstice this railway station is used by thousands of festival goers who travel to nearby Worthy Farm for the Glastonbury Festival (about 7 miles from Glastonbury) – a parade of free buses and coaches take ticket holders to and from the festival site.

 Bus services operate from the town to Yeovil, Shepton Mallet, Street and Wincanton.

 The town is on the Monarch's Way long-distance footpath.